 2. Strong communication skills

-Sure, you can be the best researcher on the planet but if you don’t have the right trainer qualities and skills, you won’t be an effective trainer.
+Sure, you can be the best researcher on the planet.
+But if you don’t have the right trainer qualities and skills, you won’t be an effective trainer.
 Communication skills are critical for trainers as they can make or break the learning experience for learners.

-Imagine a trainer that isn’t good at explaining concepts?
+Can you imagine a trainer that isn’t good at explaining concepts?
 Or one that doesn’t pay attention to the concerns of a learner?
 These are all barriers to learning.
 And the responsibility rests with you — the trainer.

-So, to be an inspiring and engaging trainer, you should be adept at listening, questioning, explaining and giving feedback.
-These training skills can be practiced over the course of a career as long as you know they’re important.
+So, to be an inspiring and engaging trainer, you should be adept at listening, questioning, explaining, and giving feedback.
+These training skills can be practiced over the course of a career – as long as you know they’re important.
 And keep improving them as often as you can.

 Build your online training courses in minutes with TalentLMS